article / cobra starting

 Separate deductible progress from future cost

-Deductible progress can matter when a user has already paid toward covered services this plan year, but it does not decide the right next step by itself.
+Deductible progress can matter when you have already paid toward covered services this plan year, but it does not decide the right next step by itself.
 Some services, prescriptions, individual deductibles, and family deductibles can be treated differently, so the plan details need official verification.

 Check what counts toward the out-of-pocket maximum

 Out-of-pocket maximum progress should be written down separately from premium.
-HealthCare.gov describes the maximum around covered in-network services and also lists exclusions, so users should verify which charges count before relying on continuity.
+HealthCare.gov describes the maximum around covered in-network services and also lists exclusions, so readers should verify which charges count before relying on continuity.

 Name treatment continuity without making it a recommendation